xero/lvthn/docs/AUDIT.md

 ### Byte Ordering

-leviathan's comment: _"uses the ORIGINAL Serpent format from the AES submission"_.
-This convention:
+leviathan _uses the ORIGINAL Serpent format from the AES submission._ The convention is as follows:
 - **Input**: plaintext bytes reversed, then loaded as 4 little-endian uint32 words
 - **Key**: bytes reversed, repacked as 8 little-endian uint32 words
 - **Output**: 4 uint32 words emitted in reverse word order, big-endian byte order each

-This is NOT the NESSIE convention.
-The NESSIE test-vector preprocessing (word reversal + byte-swap) documented in the CLAUDE.md project instructions exists precisely because of this difference.
+This is _NOT_ the NESSIE convention.
+The NESSIE test-vector preprocessing (word reversal + byte-swap) exists precisely because of this difference.
 The AES submission vectors in `floppy4/` should work directly with leviathan's convention without transformation.

 ---